 I never thought I’d make madeleines, let alone write about them!!
-Last few months I’ve been seeing them EVERYWHERE….on the internet, instagram, Pinterest, my cookbooks.
-These charming dainty French cakes /cookies took such a hold over me that I was quite certain this world is a better place all because of them!!
+Last few months I’ve been seeing them EVERYWHERE….on the internet, Instagram, Pinterest, my cookbooks.
+These charming dainty French Lavender & Lemon Madeleines took such a hold over me that I was quite certain this world is a better place all because of them!!

-Madeleines are scallop shaped French tea cakes which are ribbed are on one side and have a characteristic hump on the other.
-Buttery with a tender crumb, delicately flavored with lemon and lavender.
+Madeleines are scallop-shaped French tea cakes which are ribbed are on one side and have a characteristic hump on the other.
+Buttery with a tender crumb, delicately flavoured with lemon and lavender.
 All they need is a shower of icing sugar….and they are ready to eat.
 They are best eaten fresh, still warm from the oven, with a cup of tea and an occasional dunking in it.

 So with madeleines calling me incessantly, I just had to make some, didn’t I?
 Once I received the madeleine baking pan from an online store, I was all set.
 Turns out they aren’t all that difficult to make, nor do they need any fancy ingredients, with the exception of edible lavender used in this recipe.
 You can easily omit it and not cause any damage to the baked product.
 If you’re interested in the lavender though, you can get it from this dear little tea shop Mittal Tea in Sunder Nagar, New Delhi.

 The Madeleine was made famous by Marcel Proust in his novel ‘Remembrance of Things Past’.
 Their origin is said to be in the French town of Commercy, in the region of Lorraine, during the 18th century.
 There is a story that these cakes were served to Stanislaw Lezczynski, Duke of Lorraine, and he like them so much he named them “Madeleines” after the girl who made them. – Joy of Baking